 Most students learn best in a nurturing, supportive environment where they are known and treated as individuals, and where their background is honored.
-Accordingly, personal attention to individual students and sensitivity to their backgrounds is a cornerstone of the school.
-To ensure that students will receive the personalized attention they need, Ánimo South Los Angeles and all schools that Green Dot opens/operates will be based on the core values, theory of change and academic model that Green Dot has developed over the past fourteen years.
+Accordingly, personal attention to individual students and sensitivity to their backgrounds is a cornerstone of the Charter School.
+To ensure that students will receive the personalized attention they need, Ánimo Ralph Bunche and all schools that

+Green Dot opens/operates will be based on the core values, theory of change and academic model that Green Dot has developed over the past nineteen years.